Inverse problem for a time-dependent Convection-diffusion equation in admissible geometries: Derivation of Integral identity and proof of Main Theorem

-We use this section to prove an integral identity which we will need to prove our main result.
-The integral identity will be proved by using the geometric optics solutions constructed in Section \ref{Construction of GO solutions}.
-Let us start by recalling
+We use this section to derive an integral identity, which will be required to prove our main result.
+Later, using the geometric optics solutions constructed in Section \ref{Construction of GO solutions}, we conclude the proof of Theorem \ref{th:main theorem}.
+We start by recalling